minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 [click] Once everything is ready, the training will be started across the nodes.

-[click] However...... one of the node (or pod) encountered some critical issues due to NCCL, or GPU failures. [click] Now the interesting part kicks in, see the propagation of the error from one node to another?
+[click] However......
+What if one of the node (or pod) encountered some critical issues due to NCCL, or GPU failures?

+[click] That's the most interesting part, see the propagation of the error from one node to another?

+Kind of way to abstracted, here's the explanation.

-That means, when one of the node failed, for NCCL based distributed training, every node requires the others to respond, while the NCCL is hanging, nothing gets done, every one is waiting.
+That means, when one of the node failed, for NCCL based distributed training, since every node requires the others to continuously communicating, when it comes to the case where the NCCL is hanging, well, nothing gets done, right?
+Every one is basically sit there and keep waiting.

-Ok, how can we resolve this issue?
-We need to kill the ALL related nodes (or pods) and restart them.
+How can we resolve this issue?

+Sure it it able to kill the ALL related nodes (or pods) and restart.
+But it's obviously, there must be something wrong.
 -->

 ---